-Light - All walking segments are on flat to gently rolling terrain, at approximately 1,000 feet in elevation.
+The Staff Ride is best conducted by the group starting at Stand 1 and hiking to each Stand until finishing at Stand 5.
+This is an easy 3-mile hike on flat to gently rolling terrain, at approximately 1,000 feet in elevation.
 There is no appreciable elevation gain or loss.
-The hiking is along the cleared highway right-of-way for Highway M-33, the powerline going east from M-33 and then along the tractor plow line which has been cleared of brush for access.
-Total hiking is approximately 3 miles to access Stands 1-5 when a vehicle shuttle has been arranged.
-If reduced hiking is desired Stands 1-3 and 5 can be easily accessed from the nearby roads.
+The hike is along a trail paralleling Highway M-33, the powerline going east from M-33, and the 1980 tractor plow line which has been cleared of brush for access.